model-checking/verify-rust-std/doc/src/challenges/0011-floats-ints.md

 ## Goal

-Verify the memory safety of public unsafe methods for floats and integers in `core::num`.
+Verify the safety of public unsafe methods for floats and integers in `core::num`.

 ## Success Criteria